mwidjaja1/3pfl/README.md

 **All Demotions follow these guidelines:**
 - Players _will_ be demoted on Promotion/Demotion day if they weren't active during the past 7 days.
 - Players _may_ be demoted at anytime if they violated any of our Team Rules.
-- Players _may_ be demoted on Promotion/Demotion day if they've consistently edged around our Team Rules in a way that doesn't foster a positive team environment.
+- Players _may_ be demoted on Promotion/Demotion day if they have not met their role's special requirements over consecutive seasons.

 If a 'Rookie' level player had a reason to be demoted again, they become a candidate for booting at the next need for an available seat.
 We will boot players with a focus of keeping the team stable in regards to both the leaderboard rankings and team culture.